 - Total volunteer hours accumulated.

-- The trend in volunteer hours month over month.
+- The volume of volunteer hours month over month.

 - Number of causes (charities and nonprofits) supported through volunteering.